Freshmowed/FMPersisting/README.md

 # FMPersisting
 Lightweight, opinionated ORM over fmdb sqlite framework

 This framework provides a straightforward mapping between Objective-C model classes and sqlite databases.
+It is for people that like sqlite and fmdb, and understand sql and relational database concepts.
+It makes development easier by eliminating the mental shift between classes/objects/properties and relational tables/columns.
+It does not try to hide or replace the underlying fmdb or sqlite functionality -- they are still accessible, and can be used without conflict.
+This code has been in production for several years in the iOS app, Bookmobile Audiobook and Podcast Player, and in several other Mac OS X and iOS projects.

-It consists of just two classes: FMPersistingModel and FMPersistenceManager.
-FMPersistingModel can be used as a superclass of "model" objects that get persisted using the fmdb sqlite framework.
+The framework consists of just two classes: FMPersistingModel and FMPersistenceManager.
+FMPersistingModel can be used as a superclass of "model" objects that get persisted to a single table in sqlite.
 In many situations, the model subclass need only implement two methods: -tableName and -columns, which define the mapping between a class and table name, and properties-to-columns.
 The PersistenceManager class will handle table creation (if necessary), and the subclass-to-db-table mapping for fetching, inserting, updating.